stk-kriging/stk/README.txt

     code of the  toolbox is meant to be  easily understandable, modular, and reusable.
 By  way of illustration, it is very  easy to use this toolbox  for implementing  the EGO  algorithm  of (Jones et al. 98).
-    Besides, this toolbox  can serve as a basis  for the implement2ation of  advanced  algorithms  such  as  Stepwise  Uncertainty  Reduction algorithms (see, e.g., Bect et al. 2010)
+    Besides, this toolbox  can serve as a basis  for  the implementation of  advanced  algorithms  such  as  Stepwise  Uncertainty  Reduction algorithms (see, e.g., Bect et al. 2010)

     The toolbox consists of three parts:

     a.
 The  first part is the  implementation of a  number of covariance functions, and tools to  compute covariance vectors and matrices.